Geek-Estate/horizon-landingpage/faq/index.md

 **A:** Share the app with other members, and get 20 people from the Facebook group to sign up and indicate their interest in having Horizon's hospitality exchange offering available to them.
 We'll turn on additional groups containing at least 20 members.

 Interested in additional features or analytics for your community?
-Read up on our premium offering.
+[Read up on our premium offering](http://www.horizonapp.co/hospitality-network-setup/)
-<a href="http://www.horizonapp.co/hospitality-network-setup/" class="btn btn--full">Learn More</a>

 **Q: What type of community is not ideal?**